About the Coalition

 We’re the grassroots nonprofit organization that advocated for the Midtown Greenway trails to be put in by public agencies.
 The Midtown Greenway wouldn’t be here without the work of our early volunteers, who had the original vision for the Greenway and worked for years to get it built.

+Our work wasn't done when the trail was finished.
 Now, we work to protect and enhance the Midtown Greenway.
 We:

 - Work with developers to make sure they build Greenway "friendly" buildings.